 BITA has chosen to kick off our new initiative #beplasticaware by supporting International Coastal Clean Up day on 19th September.
 Plastic on our beaches is bad for business, so BITA, including partners Club Hibernia (Australia) and its US Ambassador Sorcha Rochford, are planning to do something about it.
 BITA President Paul Whitnell says; "We all like to walk on a clean beach, however there is so much plastic either being washed out to sea or washing up on shores that we need to take action to clean up the mess."

 BITA now plans to work with different organisations globally to unite and engage people to act together.
 The aim?
 Remove as much plastic as possible from industries where BITA members have a presence.
 "We want our global members to take simple steps to reduce the impact plastics are having on their local environment” says Paul.
 “It is a long-term commitment.
 We are all in this together and small, simple actions by a lot of people can make a massive difference."

 Leading the BITA charge is Chapter Chair; Isle of Man, Brendon Kenny who is Head of Engagement for the Changing Streams organisation.
-Teaming up with the Beach Buddies initiative he will be rallying the BITA IOM and Liverpool members to join forces for a big beach clean-up on the 19th.
+Teaming up with the Beach Buddies initiative he will be rallying the BITA members to join forces for an annual beach clean-up.
 Commenting on his involvement, Brendon said "Plastic pollution in our oceans now affects us all.
 We are proud to support the Beach Buddies initiative as part of our #BITAaware activity plan.
 This will be the first of multiple events we are organising to drive up awareness of the plastic challenge and to make our beaches as clean as possible.
 We’ll start at the beaches and work our way in!”.